What Is Sanchin Aikido UK?

 Since February 2017 I have also been studying Musō Shinden-ryū and ZNKR Seitei iaidō under Billy Smart.

 One of my key goals is to present and explain aikidō in a straight-forward and concise manner.
 I enjoy efficiency and a minimalist approach to applying technique.
-My favourite throw is kotegaeshi.
+My favourite technique is kotegaeshi, but o-goshi is starting to grow on me!

 I work in IT as a technical architect, but in my free time I day-dream about martial arts and terrorise others with my awful sense of humour."